 VALORANT is a tactical shooter with a twist.
 It carefully combines weapons and abilities, creating one of the most strategic and multi-layered games out there.

-Though abilities are an important factor in the game, offering utility like stuns, flashes, and smokes—and some extra firepower—weapons are at VALORANT’s forefront.
+Though abilities are an important factor in VALORANT, offering utility like stuns, flashes, and smokes—and some extra firepower—weapons are at the game’s forefront.
 They dictate the economy, helping you decide whether you should full buy, force buy, or eco.
 But they also make up the brunt of your damage.

 This tier list should help you get up to scratch with all 17 weapons in VALORANT.

 This tier brings together the strongest weapons in the game.

 The Vandal and Phantom are the bread and butter of VALORANT.
 They’re the two best assault rifles in the game due to their consistent damage, long range, and high fire rate.
 They should almost always be your top priority in the shop.